akeneo/CsvToAsset/README.md

 ## How to Use

-Please read the different scenarios to find the one which will match your needs.
+Please read the different migration scenarios to find the one which will match your needs.
-You can refer to the [migration guide](https://help.akeneo.com/pim/serenity/articles/pam-migration-guide.html) to have full description of each scenario.
+You can refer to the [migration guide](https://help.akeneo.com/pim/serenity/articles/pam-migration-guide.html) to have a full description of each scenario.

 ### Full-automatic migration

 This mode is for a PIM with a simple usage of the former PAM assets.
-It will automatically create your PAM assets and import them it into one unique new Asset family.
+It will automatically create your PAM assets and import them into a unique Asset family.
 As the categories and tags do not exist in the new Asset feature, we will keep them in a specific field on each Asset.

 Please read the [full documentation](https://help.akeneo.com/pim/serenity/articles/full-automatic-pam-migration.html).

 ### Family-by-family migration

-This mode is when you need to create several Asset families.
+In this mode, you will create several Asset families.

 Please read the [full documentation](https://help.akeneo.com/pim/serenity/articles/family-by-family-pam-migration.html).

 ### Full manual migration

-This mode is when you need to create several Asset families and choose every parameter of your families.
+This mode is for users who need to create several Asset families and choose every parameter of your families.

 Please read the [full documentation](https://help.akeneo.com/pim/serenity/articles/full-manual-pam-migration.html).